OpenMDAO/POEMs/POEM_060.md

 ### Disabling report generation

 Experienced users may not want to deal with generating reports on each run of their model, especially if their systems are especially large and the report generation is too time consuming.
-This can be done by using a `reports` argument to Problem.setup (similar to checks), or by setting an environment variable `OPENMDAO_REPORTS`, where a value that is one of `['0', 'false', 'off']` (noisily) disables all report generation.
+This can be done by using a `reports` option on Problem, or by setting an environment variable `OPENMDAO_REPORTS`, where a value that is one of `['0', 'false', 'off']` (noisily) disables all report generation.

 ### How is this different than checks?